cap-js/docs/java/migration.md

 It utilizes [SAP´s `spring-security` library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-security) instead of the deprecated [`spring-xsuaa` library](https://github.com/SAP/cloud-security-services-integration-library/tree/main/spring-xsuaa).

-If your application relies on the standard security configuration by CAP Java and depend on one of the CAP starter bundles, it is expected that you don't need to adapt code.
+If your application relies on the standard security configuration by CAP Java and depend on one of the CAP starter bundles, it is expected that you won't need to adapt code.

 If you have customized the security configuration, you need to adapt it to the new library.
-If your application had a direct dependency to `cds-feature-xsuaa`, we recommend to adopt one of our starter bundles `cds-starter-cloudfoundry` or `cds-starter-k8s`.
+If your application had a direct dependency to `cds-feature-xsuaa`, we recommend using one of our starter bundles `cds-starter-cloudfoundry` or `cds-starter-k8s`.

 [Learn more about the security configuration.](./security#xsuaa-ias){.learn-more}
 [Learn more about migration to SAP´s `spring-security` library.](https://github.com/SAP/cloud-security-services-integration-library/blob/main/spring-security/Migration_SpringXsuaaProjects.md)

 ### Removed MTX Classic Support

 Support for classic MTX (@sap/cds-mtx) has been removed.
-For multitenancy using streamlined MTX (@sap/cds-mtxs) is mandatory.
+Using streamlined MTX (@sap/cds-mtxs) is mandatory for multitenancy.
-If you are still using MTX Classic refer to the [multitenancy migration guide](../guides/multitenancy/old-mtx-migration).
+If you're still using MTX Classic refer to the [multitenancy migration guide](../guides/multitenancy/old-mtx-migration).

-In addition the deprecated `MtSubscriptionService` API, which has been superseeded by the `DeploymentService` API, has been removed.
+In addition, the deprecated `MtSubscriptionService` API, has been removed.
+It has now been superseeded by the `DeploymentService` API.
 As part of this change the compatibility mode for the `MtSubscriptionService` API has been removed.
 Besides the removal of the Java APIs this includes the following behavioural changes:

 - During unsubscribe the tenant's content (e.g. HDI container) is now deleted by default when using the new `DeploymentService` API.